realA10001986/Remote/FUTABA.md

 - "HOLD" Switch (used as user buttons #1 and #2): [Here](https://www.aliexpress.com/item/4000512396094.html?spm=a2g0o.order_list.order_list_main.115.5d7f1c246zk58t).
 MOM-OFF-MOM version, with short handle.
 - Pot cap on front of Unibox: [Here](https://www.aliexpress.com/item/1005004403102400.html?spm=a2g0o.order_list.order_list_main.144.5d7f1c246zk58t).
 "Big size" version.
 - Stop switch: Standard red-handle toggle switch.
 Google for "Plastic Toggle Switch Red".
-- Stop light: Molex 1820 light.
-This is a bit hard to find, let alone a red one.
-Clear (white) ones are on ebay; go for the RL ("removable lamp") version, they are easier to modify inside.
-You can paint the lens using transparent red color, and put a "stop" sticker on top of it.
-Data for the sticker is in the Labels folder here.
 - White wire to connect stop light and switch
 - Battery clamps: [Here](https://my.rs-online.com/web/p/battery-holders/1913935?gb=s)
 - Standard 9V battery adapters with open wire
 - a small speaker
 - a male [micro-USB plug with open wire cable](https://www.amazon.com/Maixbomr-Micro-Bare-Wire-Cable/dp/B0BZWMDB15) to turn the "tachometer" header into the charging port

-Luckily, CircuitSetup's kit includes a "STOP" light (and ATM this is even an original Molex light/button), so that's one off that list to start with.
+Luckily, CircuitSetup's kit includes a "STOP" light (and ATM this is even an original Molex light/button).
+If you do your own: The Stop light is a Molex 1820.
+This is a bit hard to find, let alone a red one.
+Clear (white) ones are on ebay; go for the RL ("removable lamp") version, they are easier to modify inside.
+You can paint the lens using transparent red color, and put a "stop" sticker on top of it.
+Data for the sticker is in the Labels folder here.

 ![Parts](img/parts.jpg)